Skip to main content

 Coming from the Chaleur region at the end of the Acadian Shores road trip, there are two ways to arrive at the Appalachian Outpost: By car, following the curved shoreline of Chaleur Bay until Sugarloaf Mountain stands tall in the distance, or for the more adventurous among us, by walking in the footsteps of ancient travellers on the Nepisiquit Mi’gmaq Trail, a 150-km portage route between Bathurst's Daly Point Nature Preserve and Mount Carleton Provincial Park.

 Regardless, ask any good Hobbit: if you’re headed out on an adventure, you better pack enough food to cover second breakfast and elevenses.
 We recommend a stop in Dalhousie at the Restigouche Farmers’ Market, where you can properly stock up for the adventure ahead.
-While in town, stop at the lovely Inch Arran lighthouse.
+While in town, visit the Restigouche Regional Museum and stop at the lovely Inch Arran lighthouse.
 Grab an ice cream at the dairy bar nearby and enjoy stunning views of the bay from the park.

 City of Campbellton